joemerante/privacymap/README.txt

 A work in progress to organize recent developments in privacy law using Drupal.
 Known issues and features can be found on the Issues page, the site can be found at http://joemerante.com/privacymap.

+Some Installation Notes:
+* The standard Drupal .gitignore file is included, along with other working files I keep locally
+* The primary content type is called a Document.
+A Document must have a content type of Article, Case, Legislative Development or Statute.
+* You'll need some knowledge of CCK (part of Drupal 7+ core, it's what allows you to define custom content types and fields) and Views to get things appearing correctly.
+I've included exports of the Views in the SAMPLE_VIEWS folder, which you can import in Views admin, or ../privacymap/admin/structure/views.
+* I've also included the Document content type as a Feature in the SAMPLE_FEATURES folder - include and enable this as a module (it will probably just appear as a sub-module under the Views module https://drupal.org/node/580052) and the Document content type should generate itself and become available when you go to create new content.
+If you'd like an entire installation profile including the entire site, send me an email and I'll export the whole shebang as a Feature.
+* The tags are generated using the cctags module, then presenting in a block.
+* The site uses the gmap module.
+There are some great tutorials and videos just a Google search away to get started with gmap, also consult the module page's documentation, of course!
+The module comes with support for U.S. states and other common scenarios out of the box.
+Import the sample Views I've provided, and you should be most of the way there. https://drupal.org/project/gmap

 Standard Drupal 7 README.txt file below.

 CONTENTS OF THIS FILE